bmuschko/gradle-clover-plugin/README.md

 The Clover plugin uses the following properties:
 * `-PcloverInstrumentedJar`: This property can be used to prepare a JAR or EAR for distributed code coverage.
 When using this property the instrumented classes are left in the `classes` directory so that the `jar` tasks will bundle them.
 The property causes the `jar` tasks to execute after the `test` tasks to ensure that the Clover instrumentation has happened.
 This property should be used with a separate test execution in a Continuous Integration environment because the JAR files will be created with Clover instrumented code which cannot be used in a production environment.

-## FAQ

-**How do I use the code coverage results produced by this plugin with the Gradle Sonar plugin?**

-You will have to configure the [Gradle Sonar plugin](http://www.gradle.org/docs/current/userguide/sonar_plugin.html) to parse the Clover coverage result file.
-The convention property [cloverReportPath](http://gradle.org/docs/current/groovydoc/org/gradle/api/plugins/sonar/model/SonarProject.html#cloverReportPath) defines the path to the code coverage XML file.
-This path is only used if the property [dynamicAnalysis](http://gradle.org/docs/current/groovydoc/org/gradle/api/plugins/sonar/model/SonarProject.html#dynamicAnalysis) has the value of `reuseReports`.
-The following code snippet shows an example.

-    sonar {
-        project {
-            cloverReportPath = file("$reportsDir/clover/clover.xml")
-        }
-    }

-In Sonar you will need to install the [Clover plugin](http://docs.codehaus.org/display/SONAR/Clover+Plugin).
-In order to make Sonar use the Clover code coverage engine, the property `sonar.core.codeCoveragePlugin` must be set to `clover` under Configuration | General Settings | Code Coverage.
-If you run `gradle sonarAnalyze -i` you will see that the Gradle Sonar plugin parses your file.
-It should look something like this:

-    Parsing /Users/ben/dev/projects/testproject/build/reports/clover/clover.xml